niuiic/format.nvim/README.md

 The plugin applies changes with lsp api, thus the buffer's folding, highlighting, etc, will not be affected.
 (Same effect as `null-ls.nvim`).

+## How it works

+1. Copy buffer content into a temp file.
+2. Apply commands to this file.
+3. Read file and write back to the buffer.
+4. Remove the file.

+> Why create a temp file?
+>
+> This plugin is designed to apply various commands to the buffer.
+Some commands, like `cargo fix`, cannot work if file not exists.

 ## Config

 Default configuration here.